Operation Kita: Voyage

 Vice Admiral Charles A. Lockwood—the commander of the U.S. Pacific Fleet's submarine force—followed the unsuccessful attempts to intercept the Completion Force in the South China Sea, and stationed a further eleven submarines along its projected route between the Luzon Strait and Japan.
 The Completion Force reached the Matsu Islands at the northern end of the Formosa Strait in the evening of 15 February, and anchored there for five hours.
 The Japanese ships resumed their journey to Kure via Korea and the Shimonoseki Strait at midnight, and the destroyers Kamikaze and Nokaze were attached to the force for part of the day.
-At 5:07 am on 16 February, USS Rasher intercepted the Completion Force south of the Chinese city of Wenchow and fired six torpedoes at one of the escorts, but all missed.
+At 5:07 am on 16 February, USS Rasher intercepted the Completion Force south of the Chinese city of Wenzhou and fired six torpedoes at one of the escorts, but all missed.
 At this time the Japanese ships were sailing at a speed of 18 kn.
 None of the other American submarines made contact with the Japanese force as it sailed to the east of where they had been positioned by Lockwood.

-The Completion Force finished its entire voyage in about 10 days; after slipping the Allied patrols it anchored off Chusan Island near Shanghai from 9:06 p.m. on 16 February until 7:00 a.m. on 18 February, when it sailed for Sanzenpo Harbor near Sacheon on the southern coast of Korea.
+The Completion Force finished its entire voyage in about 10 days; after slipping the Allied patrols it anchored off Zhoushan Island near Shanghai from 9:06 p.m. on 16 February until 7:00 a.m. on 18 February, when it sailed for Sanzenpo Harbor near Sacheon on the southern coast of Korea.
 It arrived there at 4 p.m. that day, and anchored overnight.
 The Completion Force departed Sanzenpo Harbor at 7 a.m. on 19 February and reached the Japanese island of Mutsurejima at 4 p.m. that day.
 After anchoring overnight, the Completion Force docked at Kure at 10 a.m. on 20 February.
 The ships of the Completion Force were among the last Japanese warships to reach the home islands from the Southwest Pacific.